open-power/snap/doc/README.md

 * \* : requires an auxiliary power supply connector (100W)
 * \** : requires 2 mechanical slots
+* N250SP board has been removed from the list even if it has been enabled.
+Indeed it is working only with a Vivado release prior to 2018.2, due to Xilinx changes in IPs.

 ### P9 OpenCAPI3.0 SNAP FPGA Supported Boards
 OpenCAPI environment has been renamed oc-accel and is hosted on a specific site on github.